 Social experiment project searching for new ways to use public space through the power of art

 ZOU-NO-HANA BALLET PROJECT

-Cultural exchange projects by port cities around the world that promote creative urban development through art.
+Cultural exchange project in partnership with port cities around the world, aiming to promote creative urban development

 ZOU-NO-HANA GALLERY SERIES

 Exhibitions with a focus on Yokohama-based artists

 Amateur dance performances in various styles and genres